trtcrd/SLIM/man/sections/isONclust-for-Nanopore-PacBio.md

 The first primer record is always interpreted as the forward primer.
 The second primer record is interpreted as the reverse primer, and SLIM uses its reverse-complement when looking for the 3' primer site on forward-oriented sequences.

 When a primer FASTA is supplied, final representative sequences are oriented before OTU ID normalization.
-SLIM uses the MSI-style linked primer patterns `forward...reverse-complement(reverse)` and `reverse...reverse-complement(forward)` to label orientation with cutadapt when available, then explicitly reverse-complements reverse-labelled records before trimming.
-If the installed cutadapt lacks `--action=none`, SLIM falls back to exact IUPAC-aware orientation before trimming.
-SLIM trims the forward primer and reverse-complemented reverse primer independently, and keeps records even when one or both primer matches are not found.
+SLIM uses the MSI-style linked primer patterns `forward...reverse-complement(reverse)` and `reverse...reverse-complement(forward)` to label orientation with cutadapt when available, then explicitly reverse-complements reverse-labelled records before optional trimming.
+If the installed cutadapt lacks `--action=none`, SLIM falls back to exact IUPAC-aware orientation before optional trimming.
+Primer trimming is enabled by default and can be disabled in the module options.
+When enabled, SLIM trims the forward primer and reverse-complemented reverse primer independently, and keeps records even when one or both primer matches are not found.
 When minimum and/or maximum length filters are set, the same length window is also applied to Nanopore representative sequences after primer trimming, similar to MSI's centroid filtering.

 **Minimap2 + Racon iterations**